 - A review of Lamaze: An International History from French historian of medicine and president of the Société d’Histoire de la Naissance, Marie-France Morel: http://www.laviedesidees.fr/L-accouchement-une-longue-histoire.html Read more

-- Writing for the Oxford University Press Blog, Paula Michaels reflects on Elisabeth Bing’s life, her impact on American maternity care, and the challenges ahead: http://blog.oup.com/2015/06/elisabeth-bing-american-revolution-birth Read more
+- On the passing of Elisabeth Bing, founder of Lamaze International Writing for the Oxford University Press Blog, Paula Michaels reflects on Elisabeth Bing’s life, her impact on American maternity care, and the challenges ahead: http://blog.oup.com/2015/06/elisabeth-bing-american-revolution-birth

-- Writing in the London Review of Books, Elaine Glaser describes Lamaze: An International History as “fascinating.”
+- Review in the LRB Writing in the London Review of Books, Elaine Glaser describes Lamaze: An International History as “fascinating.”
 (NB: the review is behind a pay wall, but if you are affiliated with a university you can access the review through your library’s portal.
-Monash staff and students, click here) Read more
+Monash staff and students, click here)

 - Radio appearance on The Montcrieff Show Discussing the history of natural childbirth and her book Lamaze: An International History, Paula Michaels appeared on Dublin, Ireland’s Montcrieff Show on NewsTalk Radio.
 You can listen to the interview here.
 It begins about 5 minutes into this segment of the show.